vgavro/samsung-mdc/README.md

 ```
 Usage: samsung-mdc [OPTIONS] TARGET tint [TINT]

-  Tint value code to be set on TV/Monitor.
-R: Tint Value, G: ( 100 - Tint )
+  Control the device tint.
+Adjust the ratio of green to red tint level.

-  Value.
+  Red: TINT value, Green: ( 100 - TINT ) value.

   Note: Tint could only be set in 50 Steps (0, 2, 4, 6...
 100).